 You can also use your detailed driving map of Iceland if you have a good navigator on board but the downside to this is that it won't tell you how far and how long you still have to go.

 Bringing a regular GPS as a backup is a good idea too.
 Just make sure you have it all set up beforehand.

 Common Winter Accidents and How to Avoid Them

-As you can imagine, with the roads covered in ice and gale force winds blustering in every direction, road accidents happen regularly in winter, especially when tourists who are not used to the conditions are behind the wheel.
+As you can imagine, with the winter roads covered in ice and gale force winds blustering in every direction, road accidents happen regularly, especially when tourists who are not used to the winter driving conditions get behind the wheel.

-Here are some common predicaments people driving through Iceland in winter find themselves in and how to avoid them.
+Here are some common predicaments people driving in Iceland in winter find themselves in and how to avoid them.